realnihal/Random_Code/README.md

 the URL of the amazon page which has the product you want the email address and the relevant app key the price you wish to be informed at

+###Imageliner.py
+its a program that takes an image and applies a nice filter to it and converts it to a liner effect.